 Dangers of Ketamine

-As the person can become oblivious to the environment ketamine can put people at risk of accidental injury to themselves and vulnerable to assault by others.
+As the symptoms of Ketamine use can cause the person to become oblivious to the environment, it can put people at risk of accidental injury to themselves and vulnerable to assault by others.
 Problems with coordination, judgment and the physical senses can continue for up to 24 hours.
 Someone under the effects of ketamine should have someone safe with them.

 “I don’t know how long it had been, my sense of time was completely distorted.
 It could have lasted 5 seconds or half an hour.
 I have no idea.
 A nurse came in, and I recognized her because she was the nurse that had been with me when I did the procedure.
 I talked to her and said, “where’s my wife?”

-It is clear that ketamine has strong effects and individual experiences vary.
+It is clear that symptoms of ketamine use has strong effects and individual experience varies.
 In this case, ketamine was administered by a physician to a patient safely and in a controlled environment and regardless the results were unsettling and disturbing.
 Though ketamine has proved to be an extremely effective treatment for major depression, bipolar disorder, and suicidal behavior, it is imperative that physicians performing surgery involving ketamine must ensure the patient feels safe, is prepared and willing to experience the effects of this potent drug.